Why managing your weight can be a struggle

 Set Point Theory

-Why is it so hard to lose weight – and but even harder to keep it off?
+Why is it so hard to lose weight – and even harder to keep it off?
 The “Set Point Theory” might explain why.

 A review of 14 studies of calorie-restricting diets found that weight regain is common after weight loss, with up to 66% of dieters regaining more weight than they lost on their diets.